 Walder Frey is the Lord of the Crossing and head of House Frey.
 Though almost ninety years old and infirm, he still maintains an active hand in the running of his house at the Twins.
 In the television adaptation Game of Thrones, he is played by David Bradley.

 Walder has become famous for siring many children and surviving many wives.
-He is currently married to his eighth wife and has over a hundred descendants, base and trueborn.
-He has had twenty-two trueborn sons and seven trueborn daughters from his marriages, with an unknown number of bastard sons and daughters.
+He is to marry his eighth wife and has over a hundred descendants, base and trueborn.
+Walder has had twenty-two trueborn sons and seven trueborn daughters from his marriages, with an unknown number of bastard sons and daughters.
 He places a great emphasis on family loyalty, though his descendants jockey ruthlessly for his favor.
-Many Freys name their sons Walder and daughters Walda in hopes of honoring him.
-In the TV series, he is played by David Bradley.
+Many Freys name their sons Walder and daughters Walda hoping that the lord will favor them.

 Appearance and Character

 As a young child, Walder was chinless and snot-nosed, with a high shrill hiccup of a laugh.

 By the age of ninety, Walder has turned bald, and his head has spotted with age.
 He looks a little like a vulture, but mostly like a weasel.
 Many of his descendants have inherited his weasel-like look.
 Walder's shoulders are scrawny and his long neck pink.
 He has a receding chin, under which loose skin dangles.
 He has runny and clouded eyes, and a toothless mouth, which constantly moves.
 Walder is troubled with gout, and can no longer stand without assistance.